 The major impediment to abandoning institutional hierarchy, apart from ideology and inculcated belief in institutions, is simple exchange money.

 Current money dictates the rules and assumptions of the game of life.
 The current game is competition.

-We can co-create a new global “game”.
+We can co-create a new (but in reality a very old) global “game”.
 The emerging game has different rules and assumptions.

 The overriding assumption of the new game is that universal law rules.
 This becomes increasingly obvious as we make progress on our journey of discovery.